Nature, culture and history

 For over 200 million years successive climate changes have resulted in the contraction and expansion of rainforest throughout much of Australia.
 During the drier ice-ages, many plants and animals did not adapt to the new conditions and were driven to extinction.
 Within Daintree National Park and the surrounding area, cloudy, wet mountaintops and deep, moist valleys provided refuges from these climatic fluctuations for many forms of life.
 Those that survived have evolved into the plants and animals in the park today, many of which have changed very little from their ice-age ancestors.

-The range of habitats in the Mossman Gorge section of Daintree National Park supports a diverse assortment of wildlife.
+The range of habitats in the Mossman Gorge section of Daintree National Park (CYPAL) supports a diverse assortment of wildlife.
 Butterflies are among the most commonly seen animals.
 Look for the brilliant, metallic-blue Ulysses butterfly Papilio ulysses joesa and the striking black and green male Cairns birdwing butterflies Ornithoptera euphorion along the walking tracks and near the river.
 The female Cairns birdwing is Australia's largest butterfly, with a wingspan of up to 150 mm.

 Australian brush-turkeys Alectura lathami, which are large black birds with bald, red heads, yellow neck wattles and upright, fan-like tails, are seen year-round at Mossman Gorge.
 The ground-dwelling orange-footed scrubfowl Megapodius reinwardt is also commonly seen scratching for food on the forest floor.
 At dusk, insectivorous birds such as Australian swiftlets Aerodramus terraereginae and grey fantails Rhipidura albiscapa can be observed flying over the calmer pools along the river.